JDAlvarenga/Bit_Paint_POO/README.md

 # Bit_Paint_POO

-This is an assigment to the OOP subject.
+Game of life implementation to OOP subject on university.

 In the sample_files folder you can find some sample txt files to load on the program.

 The compiled program can be found on the dist folder.